CanDIG/CanDIGv2/docs/authz-permissions.md

 information.

 - TODO: Vault: Name the auth mount backend better than "jwt".
-- TODO: Vault: Possibly, use to which client it is "Bound".
-See "Bound issuer".
-- TODO: Vault: give better name to "test-role"
 - TODO: Ask Ksenia for the final CanDIG model

 ## JWT at a glance - the end goal?